snowch/dashdb-etl-bluemix-template/README.md

 Edit the class [EtlController](./src/main/groovy/net/christophersnow/etl/controller/EtlController.groovy).
 You can see there are currently two methods:

 - greeting(): this method is initiated when the application is running and you access the root url (e.g. http://localhost:8080/).
 The example code in this method connects to dashDB and returns a count of the rows in the table populated by the SDP.
-Take a look at the [Groovy SQL documentation](http://docs.groovy-lang.org/latest/html/api/groovy/sql/Sql.html) for more sql examples.
+At the end of the method a view temlate called 'greeting' is rendered.
+The view is passed the model data `row_count` value.
+The view code is [here](./src/main/resources/templates/greeting.html)
 - schedule(): this method will get fired by the cron timer.
 Put code in here that you want to be run every time the timer fires.

+Take a look at the [Groovy SQL documentation](http://docs.groovy-lang.org/latest/html/api/groovy/sql/Sql.html) for more sql examples.

 ### Setup